andypfau/sparameterviewer/README.md

 -------------

 - Various flexible ways of displaying S-parameters, e.g. IL (all/reciprocal) only / RL only, linear/dB/Smith-chart/re-im, impulse/step response, Phase (normal/unwrapped), Group Delay
-- Plotting of Python-based expressions, including functions for stability factors and stability circles, for adding passive elements, and for Bode-Fano optimum RL estimation
+- Plotting of Python-based expressions, including functions for stability factors and stability circles, for adding passive elements, checking for passivity/reciprocity/losslessness, and for Bode-Fano optimum RL estimation
     - to learn more about this feature, open the "Expressions" tab, and click "Help"
 - Export to CSV or XLSX